shanelarson/blaze-engineer-cli/README.md

 # Blaze Engineer CLI

-A Command-Line Interface for interacting with [Blaze Engineer](https://blaze.engineer), your AI-powered code engineering platform.
+A Command-Line Interface for interacting with [Blaze Engineer - API](https://blaze.engineer), your AI-powered code engineering platform.
 Manage SSH keys, repos, jobs, tokens, master files, and more — all from your terminal.

 ---